Tolebrutinib

 Bruton’s tyrosine kinase is an enzyme which is essential for the survival and activation of B-cells.
 B-cells are a type of white blood cell (lymphocyte) thought to be involved in the inflammation caused by MS which causes lesions in the brain and spinal cord and can lead to relapses.
 The enzyme also regulates immune cells in the brain called macrophages and microglia which have been linked to MS progression.

-Tolebrutinib blocks the actions of the enzyme and it is thought that this will prevent the MS activity which leads to relapses as well as the longer term damage to nerve cells which causes progression.
+Tolebrutinib blocks the actions of the enzyme.
+It’s thought this will prevent the MS activity which leads to relapses, and slow down the longer-term damage to nerve cells (chronic inflammation and neurodegeneration) that drives disability worsening in progressive MS.

 Other BTK inhibitors in the MS drug pipeline include evobrutinib, fenebrutinib, orelabrutinib and remibrutinib.